laurenchen0631/English-Learning/TOELF TPO/Writing/Independent Writing Template.md

 		* *Taking into account of all these factors, we may reach the conclusion that _____.*
 		* It is sagacious to support the statement that _____.
 		* In short / In a word / General speaking, _____.
-		* *In a word, to choose **A or B** is a dilemma to the public because they sometimes are confused by the seemingly good qualities of **B**, and neglect the genuinely good aspects of A. For the reasons presented above, I strongly commit to the notion that A, rather than B.*
+		* *In a word, to choose **A or B** is a dilemma to the public because they sometimes are confused by the seemingly good qualities of **A/B**, and neglect the genuinely good aspects of B/A.* For the reasons presented above, I strongly commit to the notion that A, rather than B.

 ## Reference
 * https://www.toeflresources.com/writing-section/beginners-toefl-independent-guide